Travel management is undergoing a huge shift—away from micromanagement and towards trust, transparency, and simplicity.

 3. Create policies and approval workflows

-Automating your travel policy creates a trio of benefits.
+Automating your travel policy creates a trio of benefits in your business travel management processes.
 You increase travel policy compliance and maintain it around the clock.
 The administrative team saves time because they’re no longer booking all trips.
 Travelers get to experience the freedom of booking for themselves.

 Do certain departments, offices or specific travelers have unique travel needs?
 If so, your travel policy will be more complex, as you won’t have one policy that works for the entire company.

-For most companies, these are the basic factors that their travel policy requires:
+For most companies, these are the basic factors that their travel policy or business travel program requires:

 - Maximum cost per hotel per night